<

 The rule: Watch the horizon and cloud tops, not the sky directly above.
 Anvil-shaped cumulonimbus clouds building anywhere in the sky are a turnaround trigger — not a “let’s watch and see.”

 The Ten Essentials framework was developed by The Mountaineers in the 1930s and has been updated twice since.
-It’s not a gear list — it’s a systems list.
-Each essential represents a category of capability you need to handle an emergency or unplanned overnight.
-Every item on every beginner peak, every time.
+Generally, it’s not a gear list — it’s a systems list.
+Specifically, each essential represents a category of capability you need to handle an emergency or unplanned overnight.
+Notably, every item on every beginner peak, every time.

 1